kjkubik/stock-analysis/README.md

 # stock-analysis
-stock-analysis

-## Project Overview
+# Project Overview

 ### This project primary goal was to utilize VBA to aid in the analysis
-of green enercy stocks.
+### of green enercy stocks.
 Each subprograms contents is described below.

 ## Subroutines/Macros